vorrawut/KafkaStarter/class/modules/lesson_9/workshop_9.md

+# Workshop

-# Lesson 9 Workshop: Manual Acknowledgment & Idempotent Consumers
+## Manual Acknowledgment & Idempotent Consumers

 ## 🎯 What We Want to Build